 Omuro-Ninnaji Station

-Exit here for Ninnaji Temple – a UNESCO World Heritage Site, it is famous for a special variety of late blooming, low growing cherry trees called the Omuro Cherry.
+Exit here for Ninnaji Temple, a UNESCO World Heritage Site famous for a special variety of late blooming, low growing cherry trees called the Omuro Cherry.

 Myoshinji Station